About mixed feeding or supplementing with formula

 - has bowel motions every day (if he’s younger than 6-8 weeks old)

-- is gaining weight well (your child and family health nurse will let you know).
+- is gaining weight at about the right rate (check with your child and family health nurse)

-There are several things to think about before supplementing breastfeeding.
+There are several things to think about before you try mixed feeding.

-There are some things to be aware of when you’re supplementing breastfeeding with formula.
+There are some things to be aware of when you’re doing mixed feeding.